HECO2022/heco2022.github.io/index.md

 ![图片](images/heco.png)
 # Introduction
-HECO consists of images from the HOI datasets, film clips, and images from Google.
+HECO consists of images from the HOI datasets, film clips, and images from the Internet.
 The database contains a total number of 9,385 images and 19,781 annotated agents.
 Such image combination contains rich context information and diverse agent interaction behaviours.

 # Annotation
 For **discrete categories**, we annotate with eight categories, including *Surprise*, *Excitement*, *Happiness*, *Peace*, *Disgust*, *Anger*, *Fear*, and *Sadness*.